Friday, November 8, 2019

 5. Dismemberment of limbs on catapult takeoff of aircraft should you forget it’s a missile 24 inches away.

-6. Walking into a spinning ghost-propeller at night from not paying attention to see or hear your way.
+6. Walking into a spinning ghost-propeller at night from not paying attention to see or hear your way on deck.

 "There is life after being a Plane Captain"